Tracy Bankier Counselling and Psychotherapy BSc (Hons) MBACP

 Training, qualifications & experience

-I have a Batchelor of Science Degree with Honours BSc (Hons) in Humanistic and Integrative Psychotherapy and Counselling from the well-respected Sherwood Psychotherapy Training Institute (SPTI).
+I have a Batchelor of Science Degree with Honours and Counselling from the well-respected Sherwood Psychotherapy Training Institute (SPTI).

 I am a registered member of BACP, a professional association for members of the counselling professions in the UK.
 My work is full insured, I hold an enhanced DBS certificate, I attend regular supervision and undertake regular CPD activities.
 I work within and adhere to BACP Ethical Framework and SPTI ethical code of conduct.